googleapis/google-cloud-node/packages/error-reporting/README.md

 We recommend storing the API key in a file rather than hard-coding it into your application's source code.

-**Note:** If the API key provided is invalid, an error will be logged the first time the Error Reporting instance attempts to report an error.
-To ensure that the API key is valid, you may want to attempt to trigger an error shortly after deploying your app.
+**Note:** The Error Reporting instance will check if the provided API key is invalid shortly after it is instantiated.
+If the key is invalid, an error-level message will be logged.

 ## Configuration